suncoast-devs/handbook/lessons/react-intro/lecture.md

 This is great, and we have an application that can render any number of articles we want.
 However, we still must manually code these in our main application.

-It would be nice to render this from the data.
+It would be nice to render this from a data file, or perhaps a remote API.

 ---

 ## Importing JSON data

-Let's start by making a JSON file named `articles.json` in the directory along with `App.jsx`
+Let's start by making a JSON file named `articles.json` in the directory along with `App.tsx`

-In this file, we will describe, in JSON, an array of articles we want to render.
+This JSON file will describe an array of articles we want to render.

-We will also give each article an `id` as if it came from an API since that is likely the most common case for where this data will eventually come from.
+We will also give each article an `id` as if it came from an API since that is likely the format when this data eventually comes from an API.

 ---